-Prospective students are responsible for checking with the appropriate state licensure entity to determine whether this program is accepted for licensure in their state.
+Students are responsible for checking with the appropriate state licensure entity to determine whether this program is accepted for licensure in their state.

-Program subject to change: As Massachusetts requirements for licensure change, the College reserves the right to alter the program.
+Program subject to change: As Massachusetts or other requirements for programs and licensure change, the College reserves the right to alter the program.